xboosty/voice-controlled-audio-player/HowToUse.md

      ```
      Replace `<your-function-app-name>` with the name of your Azure Functions app

-7. Update the `web_interface/script.js` file with the URL of your deployed Azure Functions app.
+7. Update the `processAudioWithOpenAI` function in the `web_interface/script.js` file with the URL of your deployed Azure Functions app.

 ## Usage